-To protect your motorhome's exterior finish, wash it often and thoroughly.
-If desired, you may wash and wax your new motorhome 60 days after purchase.
-The exterior paint does need time to cure before any wax is applied to the exterior surface.
+To protect your recreation vehicle's exterior finish, wash it often and thoroughly.
+You may wash and wax your new recreation vehicle 60 days after purchase.
+The exterior paint needs time to cure before any wax is applied to the exterior surface.
 Careful maintenance for the first 60 days will assure a long lasting durable finish.